TradeDoge/Crypto-Bot/README.md

 Let’s get started..

 Part 1.
-Editing the settings.
+Editing the settings..

 Open the bots main folder and find "config.js" file and open it with a text-editor: